faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image087.png" title="" class="custom-figure" >}}

 LSASS, or the Local Security Authority Subsystem Service, is a process in Microsoft Windows operating systems responsible for enforcing the security policy on the system.
 It verifies users logging on to a Windows computer or server, handles password changes, and creates access tokens.
 Given its involvment in security and authentication it's probably no great shock to learn that malware LOVES abusing this process.
 It is involved in a myriad of attack types - credential dumping, pass-the-hash, pass-the-ticket, access token creation/manipulation etc.

 We can see in the log entry the GrantedAccess field is set to `0x1000`, which corresponds to `PROCESS_QUERY_LIMITED_INFORMATION`.
 This means the accessing process has requested or been granted the ability to query certain information from the LSASS process.
 Such information might include the process's existence, its execution state, the contents of its image file (read-only), etc. Given the context, this log could indicate potential malicious activity, such as an attempt to dump credentials from LSASS or a reconnaissance move before further exploitation.

-And then finally we see two events with `ID 1`, the first is another crucial piece of evidence indicative of malware activity.
+And then finally we see two events with `ID 1`, the first of which is another crucial piece of evidence indicative of malware activity.

 {{< figure src="/img/image088.png" title="" class="custom-figure" >}}